JessicaMoreschi/Spit-it-Out/README.md

   <li>

 <b>index.html</b><br>
-• challenge:
-– give a diary look to some sentences by adding a function that “type-writes” them in real time – the function has to be triggered only once and only if the user is in the correct website section.
+The last but not he least, was to give a diary look to some sentences by adding a function that “type-writes” them in **real time**.
+But the real challenge was to trigger the function **only one time** and only when **the user is in the correct section**. <br>
 • how we solved it:
 –The function currentSection()evaluates in which website section the user is: it constantly checks the url and compares it with an if condition.
 – After detecting the section, it calls the right type() function (it manages to fire it only once by a comparison with the previous url).